 - When you purchase on-premise implementation, add to hardware and infrastructure costs also your system administrator’s salary.

 Let’s check what you should pay in case of MRPeasy implementation:

 - Third-party software – we don’t charge for the integrated software;

 - Implementation costs – the software is ready to use from day one, we don’t ask any implementation payments;

 - Customizations – MRPeasy is “out-of-the-box”, “Plug and Play” ERP/MRP software.
 As a rule we do not customize it, because we provide one, the same software to all customers.
 So, no customization costs;

 - No hardware, infrastructure and its administration needed – no costs;

 - Subscription fee.
-Yes, this is only your expence in case of MRPEasy.
-For medium sized company it is close to above mentioned Maintenance Fee.
+Yes, this is only your expense in case of MRPeasy.
+For medium sized company it is close to above-mentioned Maintenance Fee.

 As a conclusion – read this post before choosing your new ERP/MRP software.